 - SDR support or no SDR support

 Sales talent is paid to hit numbers.
 Compensation is part of the deal.
 Transparency builds trust.
+At minimum, include base salary range, OTE range, commission structure basics, ramp details if applicable, and any draw or training salary.

 If you have historical earnings data, use it.
 If you do not, do not make up numbers.
 State what is known and how the plan is structured.